-To display the Set Generator Participation Factors Dialog, you first need to open the Area Information Dialog.
-The Area Information Dialog has a button labeled Set Factors that is enabled only if the Participation Factors is selected under the Area Control Options heading.
-Set the area on participation factor control by selecting the Participation Factors option, and then press the Set Factors option.
+To display the Set Generator Participation Factors Dialog, you first need to open the Area Information Dialog and switch to the Options page.
+The Area Information Dialog has a button labeled Set Participation Factors that is enabled only if the Participation Factors is selected under the Area Control Options heading.
+Set the area on participation factor control by selecting the Participation Factors option, and then press the Set Participation Factors option.